revloc02/dndMarkdown/colver-5e-homebrew.md

 You can use your Reaction to push yourself to your limits — drawing on reserves of energy at the cost of future vitality.
 Spend a Hit Die as a bonus die added to a d20 roll for an attack roll, saving throw, or ability check.

 *__Example:__ Brok the Brutal Barbarian is in the thick of combat against a horde of lizardfolk.
 He uses Action Surge to push for more attacks, hoping to finish off the lizard king.
-His final blow comes up a 2.
-Convinced the fight is one hit away from over, Brok the Brutal uses his Reaction to Push Yourself, spending a Hit Die and rolling a 13 — bringing the total to 15.
+His final attack roll comes up a 2.
+Convinced the fight is one hit away from over, Brok the Brutal uses his Reaction to Push Yourself, spending a Hit Die and rolling a 13 (1HD+CON) — bringing the total to 15.
 A hit.
 The lizard king falls, and the remaining lizardfolk scatter.
 Brok can't take attacks of opportunity as they flee since his Reaction is spent — but it was worth every bit of it.*

 ### Assisting Your Allies